 FUTURE (ECONOMIC) OUTLOOK Cambodia's economy has grown steadily, with an average GDP growth rate of 4.6% from 2018 to 2024.
 Future economic outlooks also remain positive, with a projected growth of around 5-6% in 2024 (up from 5.3% in 2023).
-Key drivers of this economic growth include the continued recovery of the tourism sector. robust performance of the manufacturing sector (especially garments, bicycles, and electronic parts), and new infrastructure projects.
-Onaoina developments of its infrastructure, logistics hubs, and transport networks will also help facilitate trade and boost overall economic activity.
-However, Cambodia's economic growth is expected to face challenges from high levels of private debt, global economic slowdowns, and elevated energy prices.
+Key drivers of this economic growth include the continued recovery of the tourism sector, robust performance of the manufacturing sector (especially garments, bicycles, and electronic parts), and new infrastructure projects.
+Ongoing developments of its infrastructure, logistics hubs, and transport networks will also help facilitate trade and boost overall economic activity.
+However, Cambodia's economic growth is expected to face challenges from high levels of private debt, global economic slowdowns, elevated energy prices, and high dependence on export markets, particularly at risk with tariff uncertainties.
 In response, the government's fiscal policies are designed to support recovery efforts through socio-economic intervention packages.
 Public external debt is projected to remain manageable at around 34.5% of GDP in 2024.
 Furthermore, as part of its vision to become a middle-income country by 2030 and a high-income country by 2050, the Prime Minister has recently unveiled ambitious plans to diversify the economy, enhance market accessibility, attract further international investments, and promote digital transformation.
 BUSINESS/ INVESTMENT ENVIRONMENT Cambodia has become an attractive destination for investors over the past 20 years due to its strong economic growth, political stability, strategic location, free trade agreements, competitive labour market, and favourable government policies.
 An important reference point for Cambodia's economy is the Pentagonal Strategy Phase 1, launched in September 2023, which focuses on five key pillars: enhancing human capital, increasing economic diversification, improving infrastructure, promoting digital and technological transformation, and strengthening governance.
 Additionally, the strategy emphasises Cambodia's readiness for digital transformation and improved governance to support sustainable and inclusive growth.
-In 2023, the EU accounted for 19.7% of Cambodia's \$22.6 billion in exports, primarily in agricultural commodities, garments, electronics, and bicycles.
-Moving forward, key areas for EU investment in Cambodia might include agroprocessing, tourism, and renewable energy.
+Cambodia exported \$4.41 billion worth of goods to the European Union (EU) last year, marking a 20% increase from \$3.66 million recorded in 2023, according to a report from the Ministry of Commerce of Cambodia, primarily in agricultural commodities, garments, electronics, and bicycles.
+Moving forward, key areas for EU investment in Cambodia might include agro-processing, tourism, and renewable energy.
 Public-private partnerships (PPPs) in infrastructure and healthcare projects, such as hospital construction and advanced medical equipment manufacturing, also present investment possibilities for European businesses.
 Furthermore, Cambodia's government is making more effort to open its doors for investment, most notably with its revised 2021 Law on Investment and its accompanying Prakas (proclamation) issued in 2023.
 The updated Law on Investment identifies key sectors and offers very generous benefits to interested investors including tax cuts, duty-free imports, full company ownership, and unrestricted repatriation of profits.
 Key sectors cover a wide range of industries from agroprocessing and tourism to education and green energy.
 POLITICAL AND ECONOMIC CHALLENGES Regulatory inconsistencies and corruption concerns remain significant barriers to business and foreign investment in Cambodia, complicating efforts to attract long-term capital and diversify the economy.
 The customs sector, in particular, suffers from lengthy and inconsistent procedures, resulting in delays and increased operational costs for businesses.
-Furthermore, high energy costs, bureaucratic red tape, and infrastructure deficiencies also limit the potential for renewable energy development.
+Furthermore, high energy costs, bureaucratic red tape, and infrastructure deficiencies also limit the potential for private renewable energy development.